 Problem Description

-You are given a binary string s and a positive integer k.
-A substring of s is beautiful if the number of 1's in it is exactly k.
-Let len be the length of the shortest beautiful substring.
-Return the lexicographically smallest beautiful substring of string s with length equal to len.
-If s doesn't contain a beautiful substring, return an empty string.
+Given a binary string s and a positive integer k, a substring is considered beautiful if it contains exactly k ones.
+Among all beautiful substrings, let len be the length of the shortest one.
+The task is to return the lexicographically smallest beautiful substring of s with length equal to len.
+If there is no beautiful substring, return an empty string.

 Key Insights